Jump Rings

 Bow-Opening Pliers

-Use Bow-Opening pliers to shape the ring into an oval.
 No Bow-Opening Pliers?
-Use your regular round nose pliers, insert into the jump ring and pull the handles apart or put one handle of the plier in a vise and pull the other.
+Use your regular round nose pliers, insert them into the jump ring, and pull the handles apart, or put one handle of the plier in a vise and pull the other.
 It is not as easy as using Bow-Opening pliers which is why I own Bow-Opening pliers.
 Next step: re-sawing open the solder join – if you need the jump rings open.
 If you don’t need them open, then you are done.

 Opening jump ring with Bow pliers – note grooves on pliers to hold jump ring.

-Here’s a comparison of round nose made rings (left) and bow-opening pliers (right).
+Here’s a comparison of the round nose-made rings (left) and bow-opening pliers (right).

 Bow-Opening Pliers Suppliers